56 Beaver Street: Residential conversion and 21st century

 The restaurant's four co-owners were involved in internal disputes with each other by the late 2010s, even as the restaurant remained popular.
 The restaurant was forced to close temporarily in 2020 due to the COVID-19 pandemic in New York City, amid a lawsuit between the four co-owners.
 A state judge ruled in favor of two of the co-owners, Ferdo and Omer Grgurev, in March 2021; the brothers planned to renovate the restaurant and reopen it in late 2021.
 The building was damaged in September due to flooding caused by Hurricane Ida, and Time Equities was unable to repair the damage for several months.
 Time Equities was in the process of evicting the Grgurev family by 2022, alleging that the Grgurevs had failed to pay $300,000 in rent during the pandemic.
 Time Equities did not renew Ocinomled's lease when the lease expired in December 2022.
 Dennis Turcinovic and Joseph Licul signed a 15-year lease for 14,393 ft2 on the lower stories at the end of that month; at the time, the restaurant was set to reopen in late 2023.
+Oscar Tucci's grandson Max Tucci was hired that July as the restaurant's brand ambassador, while WAVE Design Studios redesigned the interior of the restaurant, adding five private dining rooms.
+The Delmonico's at the building's base began hosting private events and groups in July and formally reopened September 15, 2023.